hankadev/hankadev/README.md

 🏃‍♀️ **Fun fact #2**: I'm not just running tests, I'm a real-life half marathon conqueror!
 I've raced through the streets more times than the Millennium Falcon has done the Kessel Run.
 So whether it's debugging code, sprinting, or running a half marathon, I know how to keep the pace.

-💻 Bugs, consider yourself warned!
-Just like a certain Mandalorian with shiny beskar armor, I'm geared up to take on unwanted features and squash glitches.
-With every push, every merge, I edge closer to coding excellence and a universe free of bugs.

 📝 I write articles on [https://hankadev.com/](https://hankadev.com/)

 🎓 I’m currently learning **Go, Docker, GitHub Actions**